FedeDP/ncursesFM/README.md

 Ncurses File Manager for linux

 It has following features for now:
-* basic file functions support: copy/paste/cut, new/remove.
-Paste is executed in a different thread.
+* basic file/dir functions support: copy/paste/cut, new/remove, rename.
 * 2 tabs support.
-* iso mount support (you must have fuseiso installed)
+* iso mount support -> you must have fuseiso installed.
-* open files with $editor (settings defined) var
+* open files with $editor (settings defined) var.
-* show hidden files
+* show hidden files.
-* stats support (permissions and sizes)
+* stats support (permissions and sizes).
-* in-program helper message (press 'l')
+* in-program helper message -> press 'l'.
-* sync between tabs
+* sync between tabs.
-* rename file/folders support
+* rename file/folders support.
-* move file support (use cut for this.
-If file is "cut" on the same filesystem, it will be moved.)
+* move file/folders support -> use cut for this.
+If file is "cut" on the same filesystem, it will be moved, otherwise it will be copied.
-* create, remove, copy dir support.
+* Paste is executed in a different thread.
+If you try to quit while paste thread is still running, you'll be asked if ncursesFM must wait for the thread to finish its work.

 It reads following variables from ncursesFM.conf (using libconfig)...remember to set them!
 * editor -> editor used to open files